THE RIVER WAR: An Account of the Re-conquest of the Sudan

 Description

-This is a very good copy in the very rare dust jacket of the First Printing of this so-called “Cheap Edition,” which was printed in 1933 from the original plates for the first 1902 abridged edition.
-It remains important for the new Introduction that Churchill wrote for it.
-The dust jacket here is in brilliant condition, virtually mint, as is the book itself, inside and out.
-Rare thus; seemingly unopened.
+This is a very good copy in the very rare dust jacket of the First Printing of the “Cheap Edition,” as designated by the publisher.
+It was printed in 1933 from the original plates for the first abridged edition published in 1902.
+This edition remains especially important for the new Introduction that Churchill wrote for it.